-The most common damage to trees tends to be from cars hitting the lower parts of trees and trucks hitting higher on the trunk and the undersides of major limbs.
+The most common damage to trees in home landscaping tends to be from cars hitting the lower parts of trees and trucks hitting higher on the trunk and the undersides of major limbs.
 Trees don’t heal as we do; when they are injured, the wood on the outside of the wound can only creep in year by year until it closes over.
 This is called compartmentalization of decay in trees, or CODIT.

 When to Use a Bridge Graft

 You might want to use a bridge graft if the tree is special and/or the wound is large.
 This graft takes a lot of work.
 It’s not worth it for small wounds that will heal well on their own, or trees without a major role in your landscape.
 If you do choose to use a bridge graft, do it during the active growing season.
 You need bark that will “slip,” and this is only possible during the active season of growth in spring through summer.
 Early spring is best.

 - Grafting knife

-- Long nails and a hammer
+- Long nails

 - Sealing wax

-- Trim the wound edges to a cleanly cut and smooth edge on top and bottom.
+Trim the wound edges to a cleanly cut and smooth edge on top and bottom.
 Remove all ragged and dead tissue; the edges should be made entirely of live tissue.

-- Cut slits in the bark above and below the wound.
 Cut pairs of slits distanced at the exact width of the scion, a pair just above the wound and a pair just below it.
 These slits should allow you to pry up a free end of bark to get underneath it.

 The long end of the scion faces the tree.
 To work it in, pry up the bottom slit bark—possibly with a chisel—and firmly force the bottom of the scion into the tight space.
 Do the same to work the top of the scion into the top slit directly above.
 The scion is now firmly fixed in place, all parts touching or nearly touching the tree, not bowed out too much.
 Nail the ends in place.

 Wax all of the unions and the exposed wound wood.
 Perform standard aftercare for the new graft.